Berti Vogts: Scotland

 Vogts resigned his position with Kuwait in January 2002, after six months in the post, to assume a similar position with the Scotland national team.
-In qualifying for UEFA Euro 2004, Vogts took Scotland to a play off place, finishing second in their group to Germany.
+In qualifying for Euro 2004, Vogts took Scotland to a play off place, finishing second in their group to Germany.
 In the playoffs, Scotland were drawn against the Netherlands and Vogts led them to a 1–0 victory at Hampden Park, but the Netherlands beat Scotland 6–0 in the return leg.

 The Scottish press became notably more hostile towards Vogts following a series of defeats in friendly matches.
 A 1–1 draw with Moldova in October 2004 essentially put paid to Scotland's hopes of qualifying for the 2006 World Cup.
 Vogts resigned on 1 November, with a year and a half remaining on his contract, citing "disgraceful abuse".
 Nine days after Vogts resigned, Scotland dropped to a record low of 77th place in the FIFA World Rankings.

 Nigeria

 In January 2007, Vogts was appointed manager of Nigeria, and signed a four-year contract.
-Nigeria were eliminated in the quarter finals of the 2008 African Nations Cup, which was their worst performance in the competition since 1982.
+Nigeria were eliminated in the quarter finals of the 2008 Africa Cup of Nations, which was their worst performance in the competition since 1982.
 Vogts resigned from his position in February 2008.